 How are you reaching out to the community?

 The project team has begun utilizing a variety of in-person and virtual community engagement methods including surveys, one-on-one interviews, focus groups, roundtables, social media, and open public input via public notice and comment.
 We will facilitate meaningful community conversations with small business owners, workforce practitioners, economic development professionals, educators, industry experts, residents, government officials, and are including those who have been left out of conversations in the past.
 These public outreach and engagement efforts will not only be used to recognize community partners and collaborators, but will also drive equity and inclusion in the CEDS economic development planning process.

 The CEDS planning process launched in June 2021 and will continue through Spring 2022.
 The first phase of the project focuses on data collection and analysis from a variety of resources while the community engagement efforts discussed in detail above will occur throughout the entire duration of the project.

 What can you do to help?

 The CEDS process will guide our vision for our community, and we can’t do it without you.
 We invite you to stay informed and up to date by visiting thrivespokane.org.
-On the page, you can sign up for regular updates, review ongoing work and provide feedback on what you see.
+There, you can sign up for regular updates, review ongoing work and provide feedback.